Pear trees are part and parcel of our American heritage

-If the only home-grown pear variety you have ever known was that old rock hard, gritty textured 'Kieffer' pear growing in your neighbor's yard, you are in for a treat.
+If the only homegrown pear variety you have ever known is that old, rock-hard, gritty textured Kieffer pear growing in your neighbor's yard, you are in for a treat.
 The pear world has much more to offer.

 Most European pears are picked slightly under ripe and stored in the refrigerator for two to three weeks.
-After being stored cool they can be placed at room temperature to finish ripening.
-This process helps create the smooth, melting texture and rich flavor.
+Following this cool storage period, they can be placed at room temperature to finish ripening.
+This process helps create the rich flavor and smooth, melting texture.

 Asian pears (Pyrus pyrifolia) are quite different.
-Their shape is round, the flesh is crisp, crunchy and juicy and extremely sweet.
+Their shape is round and their flesh is crisp, juicy and extremely sweet.
 Asian pears have more of a crunch like apples.
 Some people refer to them as the apple pear.
-They can be picked and eaten ripe, right off the tree.
-No refrigeration needed to ripen.
+Asian pears can be left to ripen on the tree.

-Two favorites that Gurneys offers are 'Chojuro' and Drippin Honey.
-'Chojuro' is a classic asian pear with a rich butterscotch flavor and 'Drippin Honey' is a honey sweet, juicy pear with a delightful crunch.
+Two of Gurney's most popular Asian pear varieties are Chojuro and Drippin' Honey.
+Chojuro is a classic Asian pear with a rich, butterscotch flavor, and Drippin' Honey is a juicy, honey-sweet pear with a delightful crunch.

 We have a breeding breakthrough!

-Crisp 'n Sweet is not only bigger than your typical Green Jade variety, but it combines the best traits of both European and Asian pears.
+Crisp 'n Sweet is not only larger than your typical European pear, it combines the best traits of both European and Asian pears.

 Does size matter when choosing a rootstock?

-Standard size tree rootstock produces a full-size tree that can reach 20-25 feet when mature.
-They are fire blight resistant and well anchored with a vigorous root system.
-When trees reach maturity, fruit production is heavy.
+Standard rootstock produces full-sized trees that can reach 20-25 feet when mature.
+They are fire blight resistant and well anchored with vigorous root systems.
+When the trees reach maturity, fruit production is heavy.

-Our semi-dwarf rootstock produces a medium size tree that reaches 12-15 feet tall at maturity.
-The rootstock used is resistant to many pear diseases and insects.
-Plus, the trees produce fruit at an earlier age than the standard size tree.
+Semi-dwarf rootstock produces medium-sized trees that reach 12-15 feet at maturity.
+This rootstock is resistant to many pear diseases and insects.
+Plus, the trees bear fruit at an earlier age than standard trees.

-Currently we do not offer a pear on a dwarf rootstock.
-The rootstocks currently available to produce a dwarf tree have too many flaws for us to consider offering them.
-We want our customers to have a good growing experience and these may present some problems.
-We continue trial any new dwarfing rootstock with the hopes of finding one perfect for our customers.
+We do not offer a dwarf pear tree.
+The rootstocks currently available to produce a dwarf tree have too many flaws for us to consider using them.
+We want our customers to have a good growing experience, and these dwarf pear trees may present too many problems.
+We continue to trial new dwarfing rootstock with the hopes of finding one perfect for our customers.

 Gurney's Pear Trees

-Gurney's offers all these varieties in easier to care for/harvest, semi-dwarf sizes!
+Gurney's offers all these varieties in easier-to-care-for/easier-to-harvest semi-dwarf sizes!

 Pears are one of the easiest fruit trees to grow.
-You are halfway there just by giving them full sun, average soil and water during extended dry spells.
+You are halfway there just by giving them full sun, average soil, and water during extended dry spells.
 See our planting video.
 Prune pear trees to create a central leader framework and remove vigorous water sprouts.
 This helps ensure that remaining branches receive the sunlight needed for fruit development.
 Also, a few well-timed sprays will help keep the tree in your yard or garden free of pest and diseases.

 Fire blight is the main disease to watch for when growing pear trees.
 It causes leaves to shrivel and turn black during the summer.
 Another sign of the disease is the appearance of new twigs that wither and die as they curl back into the shape of a shepherd's crook.
 Fire blight can also affect blossoms and fruit.
 If left untreated, it can kill a tree and spread to others.
 You can avoid fire blight by choosing a resistant variety.
 Are you a big fan of Bartlett pears?
-Unfortunately, Bartlett is prone to get fire blight.
-The good news is you can grow 'Moonglow' pear which has all the same delicious qualities without being susceptible to fire blight.
+Unfortunately, Bartlett is susceptible to fire blight.
+The good news is you can grow Moonglow pear—it has the same delicious qualities of Bartlett without the susceptibility to fire blight.

-Some pears are do not need another variety for pollination, but most will.
-Even the self-fruitful varieties fruit better and heavier when they are cross pollinated with a different variety.
-'Honeysweet' is one variety Gurney's offers that produces a full crop without the aid of another variety.
-To help pick the perfect pollinating partner, see our pollination chart here.
+Some pears do not need to be cross-pollinated to produce fruit, but most do.
+Even the self-fruitful varieties fruit better and heavier when they are cross-pollinated with a different variety.
+Honeysweet is one variety Gurney's offers that produces a full crop without the aid of another variety.
+To help pick the perfect pollinating partners, see our pollination chart.

 Buying pear trees is one of the best investments you can make.
-These cold-hardy nearly disease-free trees will reward you and generations to come with beautiful blossoms, a picturesque tree and delicious fruit.
+These cold-hardy, nearly disease-free trees will reward you and generations to come with picturesque trees, beautiful blossoms and delicious fruit.